DanielDaCosta/workflow-management-webapp/README.md

 ## Frontend

 The frontend of the application is built with React and TypeScript.
-It features several components designed to manage workflows through a variety of actions such as creation, execution, and deletion.
-Each workflow is defined by the following TypeScript type:
+It features several components designed to manage workflows through various actions such as creation, execution, and deletion.
+The following TypeScript type defines each workflow:

 ```typescript
 type Workflow = {